pic

 3.5

-Lastly, we can broadcast the composition operator ∘ itself, allowing us to apply multiple functions to the same object.
-For instance, the following example ensures that each function takes the absolute value of its argument.
+We can also broadcast the composition operator ∘ itself, enabling the simultaneous application of multiple functions to the same object.
+For instance, the following implementation ensures that each function takes the absolute value of its argument.

 a = -1